 - Is my product regulated by FDA or USDA?

-- How does FDA determine if a product is regulated as an animal drug or device?
+- How does FDA determine if a product is regulated as a device?

 - I am developing an ACTP.
 When is the best time to contact FDA?

 - Can I develop similar products for both human and animal use?

 - My laboratory provides a service to veterinarians by processing autologous animal cells or tissues and returning them to the veterinarian for use in a patient animal.
 Is this regulated by FDA?

 - Do I need to open a file with FDA before I conduct a study in client-owned animals using an investigational ACTP?

 - What are the user fees associated with opening and holding a file with FDA and are there fee waivers available?

 - What are some of the scientific considerations for ACTPs?

 - What manufacturing standards apply to ACTPs?